MicrosoftDocs/defender-docs/articles/defender-for-cloud/recommendations-apply-operating-system-updates.md

 1. Under **Remediation steps**, review quick fix and manual fix details.
 If you follow the quick fix,  it guides you to a one-time installation of the missing updates.
 1. In the **Unhealthy resources** list, you can drill to see resource details.

-## Next steps
-Learn more about the [Microsoft Cloud Security Benchmark](concept-regulatory-compliance.md) in Defender for Cloud.